ga4gh/refget/docs/decision_record.md

 }
 ```

-#### Order-match specification
+#### Same-order specification

-The comparison return value computes an *order-match* boolean value for each array that is present in both collections.
+The comparison return includes an *a-and-b-same-order* boolean value for each array that is present in both collections.
 The defined value of this attribute is:

 - *undefined (null)* if there are fewer than 2 overlapping elements
 - *undefined (null)* if there are unbalanced duplicates present (see definition below)